codingogre/ess-configure-oidc/README.md

 ecctl is a CLI utility that uses ESS REST APIs to automate tasks.
 Download ecctl here: https://www.elastic.co/downloads/ecctl

-I am on a Mac and used brew to easily install it

 * jq (https://stedolan.github.io/jq/)
 jq is like sed for JSON data.

+If you use OS X you can easily install these using brew

 ### ESS Requirements
 * API Key